ceejbot/galls-law/one-shot.md

 # advantages

 * hey! it was a simple working system
-* couchdb's replication is awesome
+* couchdb's replication made mirrors easy
 * didn't have to implement auth
 * got away with storing package tarballs as couch attachments
 * worked for a longer time than we deserved